Tag Archive for: Historical Fiction

 Rating:

-Spice: 0.5 Flames
+Romance Rating: 0.5 Flames

 My Thoughts

 I really love the historical aspects of Fiona Davis’ novels.
-In THE SPECTACULAR, I loved the setting of the mid 1950s and early 1990s, and I loved learning the history of the Rockettes and Radio City Music Hall.
+In The Spectacular, I loved the setting of the mid 1950s and early 1990s, and I loved learning the history of the Rockettes and Radio City Music Hall.
 I had no idea about the Mad Bomber (or Big Apple Bomber in the novel) and I had no idea it was the case that put criminal profiling on the map.
 That was all fascinating.
 I thought the mystery aspect of the book was a bit far-fetched, but it kept me interested and reading.
 The romance disappointed me as it was a little lacking.

 The Circus TrainTitle: The Circus Train